 The levels of health-promoting substances in matcha are shaped by the agro-climatic conditions throughout its growth.
 Factors such as the quantity and distribution of sunny and rainy days, fertilization methods, and measures for plant protection play a major part.

-A variety of research has investigated the anticancer properties of green tea and its primary component, epigallocatechin gallate (EGCG).
-The processes contributing to these properties involve the inhibition of tumor angiogenesis, the exertion of antioxidant effects, and the suppression of inflammatory processes that play a role in carcinogenesis.
+Various research has investigated the anticancer properties of green tea and its primary component, epigallocatechin gallate (EGCG).
+The processes contributing to these properties involve the inhibition of tumor angiogenesis, the exertion of antioxidant effects, and lastly, the suppression of inflammatory processes that play a role in carcinogenesis.

-EGCG has the potential to slow down the growth of colorectal cancer cells, lower the likelihood of biliary duct cancer, and improve the responsiveness of tissues to insulin and leptin, which can help reduce obesity-related cancer development.
-Additionally, catechins work together with anticancer medications, enhancing the effectiveness of cancer therapy and aiding in prevention.
+EGCG slows down the growth of colorectal cancer cells, lowers the likelihood of biliary duct cancer, and improves the responsiveness of tissues to insulin and leptin, which helps reduce obesity-related cancer development.
+Catechins work with anticancer medications so as to enhance the effectiveness of cancer therapy and aid in prevention.

 Matcha’s EGCG content may alleviate complications arising from inflammatory processes, such as lung injury and dysfunction following cardiopulmonary bypass surgery.
-By regulating inflammatory conditions, EGCG also helps reduce the susceptibility to gallstone formation and attenuates the development of hepatitis by suppressing the expression of inflammatory cytokines.
+Controlling inflammation is beneficial because EGCG also helps lower the risk of gallstones and slows down the progression of hepatitis by reducing the levels of inflammatory cytokines.

 Cigarette smoking is a significant risk factor for cardiovascular diseases, and EGCG may exert a protective effect on the heart muscle by preventing cardiac inflammatory changes and reducing oxidative stress.
 Additionally, EGCG may inhibit the activation of stress-activated protein kinase and signaling pathways that induce inflammatory responses, potentially benefiting patients undergoing surgery who are susceptible to ischemic injury.

-While research on the antiviral properties of matcha is limited, studies suggest that its compounds, including EGCG, catechins, and quercetin, may exhibit antiviral activity against various viruses, including SARS-CoV-2.
-These compounds may inhibit viral replication, entry into cells, and disrupt the viral replication cycle, offering potential for supporting immune response and prevention of infectious diseases.
+Research on the antiviral properties of matcha is limited.
+Studies suggest that its compounds, including EGCG, catechins, and quercetin, exhibit antiviral activity against various viruses, including SARS-CoV-2.
+These compounds inhibit viral replication and entry into cells and disrupt the viral replication cycle, offering potential for supporting immune response and preventing infectious diseases.

 Matcha’s EGCG content may inhibit starch digestion, minimizing the sudden release of glucose in the gastrointestinal tract.
 Additionally, EGCG may inhibit gluconeogenesis and the absorption of lipids and glucose while improving insulin sensitivity.
 Quercetin and phenolic acids present in matcha may also modulate lipid and carbohydrate metabolism, supporting the regulation of metabolic disorders.